 Abandonment issues usually stem from some kind of loss, abuse, or unmet needs.
 In the long term, they can lead to relationship problems.
 Therapy may help you overcome your fear of abandonment and build healthy relationships.

-A fear of abandonment is a type of anxiety that some people experience when faced with the idea of losing someone they care about.
-Everyone deals with death or the end of relationships in their lifetimes.
+Fear of abandonment is a type of anxiety that some people experience when faced with the idea of losing someone they care about.
+Everyone deals with death or the end of relationships in their lifetime.
 Loss is a natural part of life.

 However, people with abandonment issues live in fear of these losses.
 They may also exhibit behaviors that push people to leave so they’re never surprised by the loss.

 Initial behaviors of abandonment fear are often not purposeful.